Causal Sets and an Emerging Continuum: The causal set path integral

 The task is now to find an action that reduces in some sense to the ordinary Einstein-Hilbert action for the continuum.
 For causal sets obtained from a Poisson sprinkling, this task was accomplished by Benincasa, Dowker, and Glaser \cite{Benincasa,Glaser,Glaser2}, inspired by an earlier suggestion of Sorkin \cite{Sorkin}.
 The building blocks are causal diamonds, or order intervals, $(x,y) = \{z|x\prec z\prec y\}$.
 An interval can be partially characterized by the number of elements in its interior, where by convention the initial and final points $x$ and $y$ are not counted.
 A $0$-element interval is thus a link, a pair of nearest neighbors that are causally related but have no points lying between them.
 Figure \ref{fig2} shows the possible topologies of $0$-, $1$-, and $2$-element intervals.

 For a given causal set $C$, let $N_J(C)$ be the number of intervals in $C$ with exactly $J$ elements.
 If $C$ is obtained from a sprinkling, the number of elements in an interval is proportional to its spacetime volume, which in turn depends on the curvature.
-Using this fact, Benincasa, Dowker, and Glaser (BDG) showed that the Einstein-Hilbert action in $d$ dimensions takes the form
+Using this fact, Benincasa, Dowker, and Glaser (BDG) showed that the discrete causal set version of the Einstein-Hilbert action in $d$ dimensions takes the form

 where $\ell_p$ is the Planck length (with the convention $\ell_p^{d-2} = 8\pi G\hbar$), $\ell$ is the discreteness scale, and $\alpha_d$, $\beta_d$, and $C_J^{(d)}$ are known order one dimension-dependent constants.
 (See \cite{Glaser2} for closed form expressions for these constants; their $i$ is my $J+1$.)
 In particular, as the sprinkling density $\rho$ goes to infinity, the BDG action for a region $U$ approaches the Einstein-Hilbert action for $U$.
+For causal sets corresponding to manifolds with boundary, we also have a good candidate for the analog of the Gibbons-Hawking boundary term \cite{Buck}.

 The action (\ref{b2}) was derived for causal sets obtained from a Poisson sprinkling.
 Let us demand, however, that it be applicable for all causal sets.
 Then by evaluating the partition function (\ref{b1}) for various classes of non-manifoldlike causal sets, we can see whether they are, in fact, suppressed by destructive interference.